Losant/LED-Tree-Arduino/README.md

 # Arduino Powered LED Christmas Tree
 This is the Arduino source code for controlling a Christmas tree covered in Neopixel LED light strips.
 The project was created for a [Christmas IoT](http://christmasiot.com) popup shop that showcased various uses of IoT technology with a holiday theme.
 The Arduino connects to the [Structure IoT platform](http://getstructure.io) in order to receive commands.

-## About Structure
-[Structure](http://getstructure.io) is an IoT platform that is currently in private beta.
-Structure is used to facilitate communication between the [tree's website](http://led-tree.christmasiot.com) and the Arduino via MQTT.
-If you're interesting in learning more about Structure and keeping up-to-date with product announcements, please follow us at [@GetStructure](https://twitter.com/getstructure).

 <p style="text-align:center;">

 <img src="https://raw.githubusercontent.com/GetStructure/LED-Tree-Arduino/master/readme-assets/warpcore.gif">